peteri/ClassicBasic/README.md

 See the games directory for the files from the book.

 ## Installing and running
-Currently not sorted out yet.
+Currently not sorted out yet, build from source is the current advice.